 - Design of nanophotonic structures with significant device characteristics such as low intrinsic loss and tunability.

 - Introduction to novel non-metallic materials such as plasmonic ceramics for high-temperature nanophotonic applications.

 Who Should Attend

-- Graduate students interested in the field of nanophotonics, material science, scanning probe microscopy, plasmonics
+- Graduate students, postdocs and researchers interested in the field of plasmonics and metamaterials.

-The level of the webinar is intermediate.
+- The level of the webinar is intermediate.
 The basic concepts will be explained.
-However, a minimum knowledge of Optics, Nanophotonics, and Spectroscopy is assumed.
+However, a basic knowledge of material science and electromagnetism is assumed.